-- 8.1.1.
+8.1.1.
 Employees, members, committee and sub-committee members of the group and members of the governing body and its committees will at all times comply with this constitution and be aware of their responsibilities as outlined in it.
-They should act in good faith and in the interests of the group and should follow the Seven Principles of Public Life, set out by the Committee on Standards in Public Life (the Nolan Principles) The Nolan Principles are incorporated into this constitution at Appendix C. - 8.1.2.
-They must comply with the group's policy on business conduct, including the requirements set out in the policy for meeting the group's duties with regard to registering interests and managing conflicts of interest.59 This policy will be available on the group's website at www.wolverhamptonccg.nhs.uk, available for inspection at the group's offices, and either by post or email on request.
+They should act in good faith and in the interests of the group and should follow the Seven Principles of Public Life, set out by the Committee on Standards in Public Life (the Nolan Principles) The Nolan Principles are incorporated into this constitution at Appendix C.

+- 8.1.2.
+They must comply with the group's policy on business conduct, including the requirements set out in the policy for meeting the group's duties with regard to registering interests and managing conflicts of interest.58 This policy will be available on the group's website at www.wolverhamptonccg.nhs.uk, available for inspection at the group's offices, and either by post or email on request. - 8.1.3.
+Individuals contracted to work on behalf of the group or otherwise providing services or facilities to the group will be made aware of their obligation with regard to declaring actual or potential conflicts of interest.
+This requirement will be written into their contract for services. - 8.1.4.
+Due consideration will be given to the available guidelines, protocols and the manner in which conflicts of interest are managed by statutory bodies, recognised national institutions such as the General Medical Council, General Practitioners Committee of the British Medical Association and, the Royal College of General Practitioners, and if appropriate, the group's policy amended from time-to-time to reflect these.